18 March 2026

 How to get started

-The right starting point is a conversation about the specific commercial problem your business is trying to solve.
-A fractional marketing director engagement should begin with a clear understanding of what is not working, what the business needs from marketing over the next twelve months, and whether the fit is right for both parties.
+The right fractional engagement should solve a clearly defined commercial problem, not simply add more marketing activity.
+The process begins with a clear commercial discussion to understand what is not working, what the business needs from marketing over the next twelve months, and whether the fit between the business and the practitioner is right.